Content

 Preface

 Stair and railing work is considered a separate part of carpentry and joinery.
-This document relates to staircases and straight staircases, with or without hazards, for outdoor and indoor use with railings.
+This document pertains to both straight and curved staircases, whether they present hazards or not, and can be used both indoors and outdoors with railings.

-Interior Stairs were designed in a workshop that makes full use of existing machinery and equipment.
+A workshop fully utilizes existing machinery and equipment to design interior stairs.
 The design of indoor staircases can vary greatly, from simple straight planes commonly used for domestic purposes to elaborate staircases custom-built as an attractive feature in public and commercial buildings and large homes.

-Outdoor staircases are generally made from high quality engineered timber and sustainable timber whilst indoor staircases are made from high quality sawn timber and finished to a high standard.
-The finish for external staircases is paint and internal staircases are clear, varnished, so all materials and finishes must be of a very high standard.
+High-quality engineered and sustainable timbers typically construct outdoor staircases, while high-quality sawn timbers, finished to a high standard, construct indoor staircases.
+The finish for external staircases is paint, and internal staircases are clear varnished, so all materials and finishes must be of a very high standard.

 The construction methods described here may be more or less general for all stages of traditional or modern construction.

-When initially constructing a building with external and/or internal staircases, foundations, concrete slabs, etc. To determine its location, a decision must be made regarding the height of the stairs and the clearance required in the ground to allow access.
-It has an interior space that can accommodate Use stairs and provide adequate space.
-It will also be necessary to know the length of rope, new, landing gear, mounts etc., number of legs needed and needed before steps are ordered.
+When building a structure with external and/or internal staircases, foundations, concrete slabs, etc., one must first decide on the height of the stairs and the amount of ground clearance necessary for access.
+The interior space is designed to accommodate the use of stairs and provide ample space.
+Before ordering steps, it is necessary to determine the length of rope, new landing gear, mounts, and the number of legs required.
 See Appendix B for the calculations necessary to determine these factors.

-Space This guide is intended for use by the construction industry in the design, production and construction of wooden stairs, railings and railings.
-Information is provided about the front and back stairs.
+The construction industry intends to use this guide for designing, producing, and constructing wooden stairs and railings.
+We provide information about both front and back stairs.
 Both open stairs (without risers) and closed stairs (with risers) are also available.

-Rejection The information, ideas, advice and recommendations contained in this publication have been prepared with care.
-They are provided solely to provide useful information to those interested in technical questions relating to timber and its description and use.
-While every effort has been made to keep this guide up to date with current practice and technology, it is not intended to be a comprehensive list of all relevant information.
+Rejection We have carefully prepared the information, ideas, advice, and recommendations contained in this publication.
+We solely provide them to those interested in technical questions related to timber and its description and use.
+We have made every effort to keep this guide up to date with current practice and technology, but it does not aim to be a comprehensive list of all relevant information.

-Since design and construction are affected by many factors not included in this book, the authors and editors accept no responsibility for any errors made in this book, omissions in this book or for explanations or work omitted or reproduced in reliance on this book.
+Since many factors not included in this book affect design and construction, the authors and editors disclaim all liability for any errors or omissions in this book, as well as for any explanations or work omitted or reproduced in reliance on this book.

 Download For Free in PDF Format